EUR-pallet

 The EUR-pallet, also known as Euro-pallet or EPAL-pallet, is the standard European pallet as specified by the UIC pallet working group and the UIC 435-2 leaflet.
 Pallets conforming to the standardization are eligible for the European Pallet Pool (EPP), the system which allows for an exchange as "pallet for pallet".

 The EUR/EPAL-pallet is 800 × 1200 × 144 mm; it is a four-way pallet made of wood that is nailed with 78 special nails in a prescribed pattern.
-The weight of a EUR/EPAL-pallet (EPAL 1) is approx. 25 kg.
+The weight of a EUR/EPAL-pallet (EPAL 1) is approximately 25 kg.
 Around 450-500 million EUR-pallets are in circulation.

 The safe working load of a EUR/EPAL-pallet is 1,500 kg.
 The maximum additional load can be up to 4,000 kg when stacking.

-The EUR/EPAL-pallet may weigh up to 1500 kg when equally loaded, otherwise the limit is 1000 kg.
+The EUR/EPAL-pallet may weigh up to 1500 kg when equally loaded, otherwise, the limit is 1000 kg.